Penang Hokkien: Orthography

-Penang Hokkien is largely a spoken language: it is rarely written in Chinese characters, and there is no official standard romanisation.
-In recent years, there has been a growing body of romanised Penang Hokkien material; however, topics are mostly limited to the language itself such as dictionaries and learning materials.
+Penang Hokkien is largely a spoken language, however it can be written in Chinese characters (唐人字; Tn̂g-lâng-jī), or romanised in the Latin script (紅毛字; Âng-môo-jī).
+Penang Hokkien has a growing body of written, particularly romanised material, thanks largely in part to its increasing online presence on social media.
+Many topics focus on the language itself such as dictionaries and learning materials.
 This is linked to efforts to preserve, revitalise and promote the language as part of Penang's cultural heritage, due to increasing awareness of the loss of Penang Hokkien usage among younger generations in favour of Mandarin and English.
-The standard romanisation systems commonly used in these materials are based on Tâi-lô (TL) and Pe̍h-ōe-jī (POJ), with varying modifications to suit Penang Hokkien phonology.
+The standard romanisation systems commonly used in these materials are based on Tâi-lô and Pe̍͘h-ōa-jī, with varying modifications to suit Penang Hokkien phonology.

 The Hokkien Language Association of Penang (Persatuan Bahasa Hokkien Pulau Pinang; 庇能福建話協會) is one such organisation which promotes the language's usage and revitalisation.
 Through their Speak Hokkien Campaign they promote a Tâi-lô based system modified to suit the phonology of Penang Hokkien and its loanwords.
 This system is used throughout this article and its features are detailed below.

 The Speak Hokkien Campaign also promotes the use of traditional Chinese characters derived from recommended character lists for written Hokkien published by Taiwan's Ministry of Education.

 Most native-speakers are not aware of these standardised systems and resort to ad hoc methods of romanisation based on English, Malay and Pinyin spelling rules.
-These methods are in common use for many proper names and food items, e.g. Char Kway Teow (炒粿條 tshá-kúe-tiâu).
+These methods are in common use for many proper names and food items, e.g. Char Kway Teow (炒粿條; tshá-kúe-tiâu).
 These spellings are often inconsistent and highly variable with several alternate spellings being well established, e.g. Char Koay Teow.
 These methods, which are more intuitive to the average native-speaker, are the basis of non-standard romanisation systems used in some written material.